Aireos/AKA-CP3-Final/readme.md

+Steps for installation
+1.
 Microsoft Visual C++ 14.0 or greater required.
-Can get at the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ Inside it, you need to get "Desktop development with C++" workload Needed to install: python -m pip install pybullet
+Can get at the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ 2.
+Inside it, you need to select "Desktop development with C++" workload before downloading 3. run command shown below to instlal pybullet python -m pip install pybullet